belongtothenight/FPGAA_Code/README.md

 1. The divider function in No.4 & No.5 can't properly calculate the quotient of $Z^+\div Z^-$.
 Not sure about $Z^-\div Z^-$.
 2. Code in No.23 can't display properly since the FPGA's base clock is several hundred megahertz, and each second is based on each clock cycle.

+## Final

+Modify the midterm project to operate with CPU and State Machine.